antononcube/Multi-language-code-generation-for-computational-workflows-book/README.md

 For the target computational workflows we assume the existence of packages that provide monadic programming pipelines for the workflows.

-We have parsers for DSLs that interpret the DSL sentences (commands) into code for the targeted (monadic) packages.
+We have parsers for DSLs that interpret DSL sentences (commands) into code for targeted (monadic) packages.

 ## Programming languages